People's Revolutionary Front (Marxist−Leninist−Maoist)

 The People's Revolutionary Front (Marxist–Leninist–Maoist) (Spanish: Frente Revolucionario del Pueblo (Marxista–Leninista–Maoísta)) is a Bolivian communist party of the Marxist–Leninist–Maoist orientation.
 They are ideologically close to the Communist Party of Peru.

 They are opposed to the Evo Morales government and aspire to conduct what they deem as "People's War" in their homeland, similar to the conflicts in India, Peru, the Philippines and formerly Nepal.
 They are closely aligned to the Revolutionary Internationalist Movement.

+Political Platform

+The People's Revolutionary Front lays out its political platform in eight points.